-After reviewing the Company's forecasts and projections, the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
-The Company therefore continues to adopt the going concern basis in preparing its financial statements as noted further within the Corporate Governance report on page 43.
+After reviewing the Company's forecasts and projections, the Directors have a reasonable expectation that the major cash outflows of the Company (most notably investments, share buybacks and dividends) are within the Company's control and therefore the Company has sufficient cash to meet its expenses and liabilities when they fall due.
+As such, the Board confirms that the Company has adequate resources to continue in operational existence for at least 12 months from the date of approval of the financial statements.
+The Company therefore continues to adopt the going concern basis in preparing its financial statements as noted further within the Corporate Governance report on page 45.